dauntss/module-7-README-Maker/Develop/README.md

 ## Description

-This is a CLI application that will create a comprehensive README.md for any project!
+This is a CLI application that will create a comprehensive  README.md file for any project!

 ## Table of Contents